 Ensuring Form I-9 compliance calls for constant caution.
 Even simple mistakes in record-keeping or in filling out an I-9 form could result in severe fines and criminal penalties.
 However, there are some tips to help employers ensure their employment practice and I-9 management are fully compliant with the law:

 Conducting Voluntary Internal Audits

 When it comes to I-9 compliance, internal audits are an excellent way to detect and correct errors such as paperwork violations, missing I-9s, expired work authorizations, fraudulent documents, and other issues.
 Based on the results obtained, employers can recognize more serious issues and address them as quickly as possible.
 Such an approach can not only reduce fines and penalties but also establish a good faith defense in the event of an ICE audit.Follow the checklist presented in this guide to make sure that the audit process goes as smoothly as possible leaving you prepared for a workplace immigration raid.

 Staying Up-to-date with I-9 Legislation

 Since every employer in the United States needs to have an I-9 Form filled out, any new changes made to the form can have a far-reaching effect.
-So, it is necessary for employers to keep up with new guidelines and use the most updated version of the form to avoid jeopardizing their businesses.
+So, it is necessary for employers to keep up with new guidelines and use the most updated version of Form I-9 to avoid jeopardizing their businesses.

 Conducting Regular Training

 Employees involved in I-9 verification need to go through regular training that includes, among other things, instructions on how to complete the I-9 Form, reverification practices, I-9 Form retention rules, fraud prevention and detection instructions, and training aimed to prevent discrimination or other prohibited actions.